awemorris/suika3/docs/mkdocs-en/docs/anime.md

 Anime
 =====

-Anime is a feature to play layer-based animations by the anime tag.
+Anime is a feature to play layer-based animations via the anime tag.

 ## Anime File

-An anime file is a text file which describes "sequences" of layer transforms.
+An anime file is a text file which describes sequences of layer transforms.

 ## Sequence